Ganesh910/MostlyMoviesBot/README.md

 # MostlyMoviesBot
 A Discord bot that is mostly for movie information and interaction with a focus on Letterboxd info/data

+This is the discord server that I'm making it for and testing it on: https://discord.gg/MpC9NCrfmS

 HELP: